-This midcoast community lies in the deepest part of the “half moon” bay.
+This Midcoast community lies in the deepest part of the “half moon” bay.
 Originally eyed by developer Henry Doelger to become a resort town, it emerged into a sleepy village that is now finding its own to become a desirable and close knit community.
 Doelger did manage to build one subdivision called Princeton-by-the-Sea (or Clipper Ridge) but the rest of his dreams never took hold here on the Coastside.
-These days El Granada offers a working harbor at Pillar Point Harbor, Harbor Village shopping and busiesses, Oceano Hotel, and somewhere off shore, the waves known as Mavericks, and the sporadically annual surf contest.
+These days El Granada offers a working harbor at Pillar Point Harbor, Harbor Village shopping and businesses, Oceano Hotel, and somewhere off shore, the waves known as Mavericks, and the sporadically held annual surf contest.

 This neighborhood sits at the hub of the “half moon” on the midcoast.
 Highlights of this neighborhood are easy access to the beaches, especially Surfer’s Beach, Princeton Harbor, and “downtown” El Granada (the Hardware Store, Post Office and Police Station).
 Originally a planned community by developer Doelger, it never took off once the railroad was abolished and access improved.
 There is a mixture of older homes, cottages, contemporary and traditional styles and ranch style homes.
 There are lovely views from many homes and there is a mixture of flat and sloped parcels.

 Driving through El Granada, as you look into the trees toward the east, you will see the hillside dotted with homes in the “highlands”.
 Most homes are on sloped lots with 2 or 3 levels to maximize the views.
 Many homes are large, custom-built, and unique.
 With the hills come the views.
 The easiest access to the Highlands is Avenue Alhambra to Isabella to Columbus to El Granada Blvd.